 Divorce changes everything.
-Once you reach the “other side” you will notice certain behaviors by the people in your life that are just mind blowing.
+Once you reach the “other side” you will notice certain behaviors by the people in your life that are just mind-blowing.
 Sometimes we may just be overly sensitive to things, but most times, it’s the reality of the change.
+And the fact that we’ve become a divorce outcast.

 1. While having dinner with a colleague the other night we talked about this “phenomena” and how disturbing it is.
 He shared with me that while close to many of the married guys in his community, once he and his wife announced their split, that they suddenly and mysteriously began to disappear from his life.
 Ouch.
 It seems that their wives had either aligned themselves with the former “Mrs.” or that they had been specifically instructed, threatened or warned that they better not hang out with their “newly single” buddy.